 Zika virus infection is notifiable in New Zealand as an arboviral disease.

 On 1 February 2016 the World Health Organization (WHO) declared a Public Health Emergency of International Concern (PHEIC) regarding a recent cluster of microcephaly cases and other neurological disorders and the possible association of these illnesses with Zika virus infections.
 The WHO recommended efforts towards improved surveillance of and education regarding Zika virus as well as promotion of mosquito control.
 The WHO recommended no restrictions on travel or trade.

 Guidance for health professionals (updated 4 July 2016)

 There are concerns that pregnant women who become infected with Zika virus can transmit the disease to their unborn babies, with potentially serious consequences.
 Reports from several countries, most notably Brazil, demonstrate an increase in severe fetal birth defects and poor pregnancy outcomes in babies whose mothers were infected with Zika virus while pregnant.

 On 14 April 2016 the United States’ Centers for Disease Control and Prevention released a statement concluding that prenatal Zika virus infection is a cause of microcephaly and other serious brain anomalies in developing fetuses.

-Therefore, the Ministry of Health recommends that women who are pregnant or plan to become pregnant in the near term consider delaying travel to areas with Zika virus present.
-If travel is essential, consider delaying pregnancy if travelling to these areas.
+Therefore, the Ministry of Health recommends that women who are pregnant or plan to become pregnant in the near term should defer travel to areas with Zika virus present.
+If travel is essential, if possible delay pregnancy if travelling to these areas.